Lwin-Naing/User-Manual-English-/Adding and Removing Datasets.md

 <br>

-## How to Set Properties for All Layers in a Batch
+## How to Set Properties for All Layers simultaneously

 1. Click on the "Outline" tab in the left panel, then select the CSV data that has been added to the layer.